Please send a submission to the Department of Industry, Innovation and Science (DIIS)

-The Federal Government intends to select a site for a National Radioactive Waste Management Facility in regional South Australia by the end of 2018.
+The Federal Government hopes to select a site for a National Radioactive Waste Management Facility in regional South Australia by the end of 2018.

 This would be used for the disposal of low-level waste and the indefinite storage of long-lived intermediate-level waste.